gilleslandais/ivoa-dcp-data-origin/README.md

 ## Use cases

-- To get basic provenance information in VO output(authors, dates, article, DOI,...)<br/>
+- To provide basic provenance information in VO output(authors, dates, article, DOI,...)<br/>
-The basics meta-data should contain the data origin (space agency or authors, article references), the data center providing the resource, the date of publication ...
+The basics metadata should contain the data origin (space agency or authors, article references), the data center providing the resource, the date of publication ...
 - To trace data origin: query, resources used to compute the result...
 (for instance, xmatch 2 tables)
-- To homogenize the Origin-metadata information in VO output.<br/>
+- To homogenize the Origin metadata in VO output.<br/>
-*Example: Query the Gaia catalogue using VO services (for instance with topcat or any other VO-software).
-The registry lists Data Center (eg: Gavo, VizieR, ESA) which provides Gaia tables using TAP.
-The VOTable results contain information (in tags INFO) but the information depends of the datacenters implementation. *
+The Richness and quality of Origin information provided in VOTable depends of the data center implementation.<br/>
+*Example: the same TAP query on Gaia catalogue executed by different services (hosted by datacenter like ESA, CDS, Gavo, etc.) provides more or less information on the origin of data (often serialized with the "INFO" tag and a name convention specific to each).*
-- Relevant meta-data for final users to **cite** resources
+- Relevant metadata for final users to **cite** resources
 - Fill the AAS citation template (G.Muench).<br/>
 *Example : "we searched optical astrometric data of these sources from the Gaia (Gaia Collaboration et al. 2016) Early Data Release 3 (Gaia Collaboration et al. 2021) via the Gaia archive (Gaia Collaboration 2020)."*
-- Relevant meta-data for final users to understand data origin.<br/>
+- Relevant metadata for final users to understand data origin.<br/>
-Table provided by a Data Center can be a copy of an existing resource.
+Table provided by a Datacenter can be a copy of an existing resource.
 For instance, a table published in a journal or by a Space Agency is also hosted in a Data Center like CDS, GAVO, etc. The data curation depends of the Data Center which can add associated data, enrich